Kubernetes Audit Log “Gotchas”

 Another challenge arises from the different log formats used by CSPs.
 While Kubernetes has a standard format for audit logs, many cloud vendors modify or extend this format for their managed services.
 Google Kubernetes Engine (GKE) and OKE are prime examples: they heavily customize the audit logs, stripping some of the original Kubernetes fields and introducing its own logging format.
 As a result, a rule set designed to detect suspicious behavior on a vanilla Kubernetes cluster will not work correctly on GKE, leading to missed detections.
 For example, this is how two events look like side by side – GKE format versus the original K8s vanilla format:

 As a result, a rule set designed to detect suspicious behavior on a vanilla Kubernetes cluster will not work correctly on GKE, leading to missed detections.
 Consider the detection rule “Kubernetes workload created by anonymous user”.
-Presented below is the comparison of the rule expressed in Rego language for GKE (on the left) and EKS / Openshift / vanilla K8s (on the right):
+Presented below is the comparison of the rule expressed in Rego language for GKE (above) and EKS / Openshift / vanilla K8s (below):

 Imagine the overhead associated with maintaining separate detection rulesets.
 Another, also not ideal, solution might be to pre-process the audit log events to normalize them into the universal format.